|Full time||1 year||September 2016|

-This course, which is accredited by the Periodical Training Council (PTC), is designed to give those aspiring to work in this burgeoning sector the best possible start on the road to success.
+This course is designed to give those aspiring to work in this burgeoning sector the best possible start on the road to success.
 It addresses subjects such as writing, subediting, production and design techniques, research skills and how to generate lively, interactive content for the web.

 You will be taught through a combination of lectures and seminars and practical workshops focusing on hands-on activities, such as writing, interviewing, subediting, magazine production, blogging, and writing and uploading copy for the web.
 In collaboration with other students, you will produce a magazine (print and online), and will undertake at least one placement on a published title.

 You will also have the opportunity to study feature writing, design and production, journalism practices and the business of magazines.
 Finally, you will carry out a 12–15,000-word dissertation or a related practical project.

 Articles, features, news, portfolios, case studies, presentations, essays, dissertation and work-based learning.